tsimafey/tag-input-react-exercise/README.md

 ### tags

 An array of tags that are displayed as pre-selected.
-Each tag should be a unique `string`.
+Each tag should follow the following structure:

+const suggestions = [
+{ id: '1', title: "Apples", score: 10 },
+{ id: '2', title: "Oranges", score: 20 },
+]

 ### suggestions

 An array of suggestions that are used as basis for showing suggestions.
-These objects should follow the following structure:
+These objects should follow the same structure as tags:

 const suggestions = [
-{ title: "Apples", score: 10 },
+{ id: '1', title: "Apples", score: 10 },
-{ title: "Oranges", score: 20 },
+{ id: '2', title: "Oranges", score: 20 },
 ]

 ### handleSaveButtonClick